poornimagajula/genial-toil/README.md

 |04               | Coarse Agg    |    12.0mm     |   SR Crusher  |       14 cum  |               |

-#### 03. Manager/In-charge:-
-Even his login id & password are created by Admin only.
-He can view inflow & outflow of data and he can’t edit any field.
-He can also view project status as on date.

 #### 02. Hire Bill generation
 + Work Order